5 reasons why product pre-sale is a good idea

 Some say it's like buying a pig in a poke.
-Others value that they'll be first to use a long-awaited product.
-And yet presale is a sales model that works – especially in specific industries, like event organisation or video games.
-What are the reasons to organise a presale?
+Others value that they'll be the first to use a long-awaited product.
+And yet presale is a sales model that works – especially in specific industries, like event organization or video games.
+What are the reasons for organizing a presale?
 Is it always a good idea?

 Why it's worth trying

 Proper pre-sale planning isn't easy.
 You should really take your time to do it right.
 After all, it's our – marketers and salesmen – job to show customers that pre-ordering is beneficial for them.
 If we manage to do that, we'll find more than one reason to say “yes” to a product presale!

 A presale means money.
 Long story short: a producer gets payment before a product even comes out.
 Yes, it's risky – unhappy customers can loudly express their dissatisfaction.
 Especially when their expectations were sky-high before.
 On the other hand, it's pure profit, and if you're sure that your product is good and will fulfill the promise you gave to your future customers, bad things shouldn't happen.